klaushofrichter/een-capture/README.md

 A modern Vue 3 application demonstrating secure authentication with [Eagle Eye Networks](https://www.een.com/) (EEN) services using OAuth2.
+The application provides two proxy implementations for handling the OAuth flow securely:
+1. A Cloudflare Worker implementation for production deployments
+2. A built-in Vite plugin proxy for local development without third-party dependencies

-It includes a Cloudflare Worker implementation acting as a secure backend proxy for the OAuth flow.
-It also provides a direct access method for scenarios where an access token and API endpoint details are already known.
+This dual-proxy approach allows developers to start working immediately with the local proxy while providing a production-ready Cloudflare Worker implementation when needed.
+The application also provides a direct access method for scenarios where an access token and API endpoint details are already known.

 This project serves as a foundation or starting point for applications needing to integrate with Eagle Eye Networks services securely.
 The application uses the EEN APIs, but is otherwise not supported